anopheles-genomic-surveillance/selection-atlas/README.md

 MGEN_SHOW_PROGRESS=0 snakemake -c1 --snakefile workflow/gwss/Snakefile --configfile config/agam.yaml --show-failed-logs --rerun-incomplete
 ```

-To run the workflow fully, you can try running with parallelisation by changing the value of the `-c` option.
+To run the workflow fully, you can try running with parallelisation by changing the value of the `-c` option, or omit the option to use all available cores.
 Note this will need to be on a machine with sufficient cores and memory.

 The outputs of the workflow will be stored in the "results" folder, under a sub-folder named according to the "atlas_id" and "analysis_version" parameters given in the workflow configuration file.